+Their influence from late 2000’s post-hardcore and metal combined with their love of post-rock music bridged a gap between genres that left a mark on their listeners.
 Now four albums later, the band has not stopped searching for the sounds they want to hear and has committed even deeper to letting the effort go.
-The line up is now compromised of Austin, Phil Kalas (bass), Luke Angle (drums), Konstantine “Ken” Stebliy (guitar) and Kyle Kunkler (synths).
-Their latest single, HEATHAZE (out October 29, 2024), pulls together the strengths of all five members in a way they had never done before, and the new music that continues to fuel the band only brings more of that to the table.
+The line up is now compromised of Austin Isaac Peters (guitar), Phil Kalas (bass), Luke Angle (drums), Konstantine “Ken” Stebliy (guitar) and Kyle Kunkler (synths).

 Words about A Vast Field of Silence